Skip to main content

 Leg pain

-Pain radiating down one or both legs, similar to sciatica
+Pain radiating down one or both legs, similar to sciatica, from nerve compression

 Muscle spasms

-Tightness and spasms in the back and leg muscles
+Tightness and spasms in the back and hamstring muscles

 Difficulty walking

-Trouble walking long distances or standing for extended periods
+Trouble walking long distances or standing for extended periods, sometimes with a stooped posture

 Numbness or weakness

-Loss of sensation or strength in the legs (in severe cases)
+Loss of sensation or strength in the legs in more severe cases

 Causes